Oil dives on soothing words from U.S., Iran and on U.S. crude build

 (GRAPHIC: Oil, gold prices retreat after initial surge following Iran's attacks on U.S. forces in Iraq - here)

-Additional reporting by Laila Kearney in New York, Julia Payne in London, Aaron Sheldrick and Yuka Oyabashi in Tokyo and Florence Tan in Singapore; Editing by Kirsten Donovan/Jan Harvey/Louise Heavens/David Gregorio
+Additional reporting by Laila Kearney in New York, Julia Payne in London, Aaron Sheldrick and Yuka Oyabashi in Tokyo and Florence Tan in Singapore; Editing by David Gregorio and Marguerita Choy